acgd-webdev-2/request-for-grade/README.md

 ## Hand in

-Submit your paragraph as an Issue on GitHub, attached to the `saas-website` repository.
+Submit your paragraph as an Issue on GitHub, attached to the `saas-website` repository.And “Pin” the issue: there’s a button near the bottom of the Issue’s screen’s righthand column.